greenelab/cimr-d/doc/contributing.md

-For single compressed text files submissions, _cimr-d_ will accept a gdrive link in place of an archive service such as [Zenodo](https://zenodo.org).
+For single compressed text files submissions, _cimr-d_ will accept a Google Drive link in place of an archive service such as [Zenodo](https://zenodo.org).
 Additional requirement for a Google Drive link is an pre-defined file name `input_name` field in the `data_file` section to overwrite the hashed file path.